As bacteria mutate and become increasingly resistant to our arsenal of antibiotics, scientists try to find alternatives to antibiotics.

 Probiotics (live bacteria and yeast) can restore bacterial diversity after a course of antibiotics.
 A healthy, diverse bacterial population also makes it difficult for disease-causing bacteria to do us harm.
 Supplement tablets and yogurt are popular ways to ingest friendly bacteria, and recently there has been increased interest in fecal transplant therapy to repopulate the microbe population in a recipient.
 This is an ancient practice used over 2,000 years ago to treat intestinal illnesses.

-Alternatives for the Treatment of Infections
+Alternatives to Antibiotics for the Treatment of Infections

 The research team has been examining three possible alternatives to the use of antibiotics: viruses (phages), bacteriocins (killer proteins), and predatory bacteria.

 Viruses infecting bacteria are called bacteriophages, or phages.
 These viruses can break down bacteria to release more viruses.
 Some phages have been successfully cultivated and used to treat bacterial infections.
 Phage therapy has been used mostly for topical infections of the sinus and on the skin.
 In the US, phage therapy has been developed to treat animals against food-borne pathogens.
 Phage therapy in humans has been mostly limited to Eastern European countries.
 Researchers are optimistic about phage therapy because it can target bacteria more specifically than current antibiotics.